Stephen Bouquet: Arrest and criminal charges

-On 2 June 2019, just two days after the Hendrix incident, Mr. Levy visually witnessed on his live CCTV, Bouquet in the area again and contacted the Sussex Police.
+On 2 June 2019, just two days after the Hendrix incident, Mr. Levy saw on his live CCTV that Bouquet was in the area again and contacted Sussex Police.
 Bouquet was promptly arrested carrying a Leatherman multi-tool.

-During police questioning recorded on video, Brighton denied harming any cats stating that "I'm no threat to animals [...]
+During police questioning recorded on video, Bouquet denied harming any cats stating that "I'm no threat to animals [...]
 "I have no issues with cats, dogs or anything like that".

 The Sussex Police obtained a search warrant for Bouquet's personal on Rose Hill Terrace and for his smartphone.
 The phone contained several images of the cats he had attacked, both alive and deceased.
-In addition, Sussex Police analyzed Bouquet’s computer data in which they discovered a history of explicit videos showing dogs killing cats.
+In addition, Sussex Police analysed Bouquet’s computer data in which they discovered a history of explicit videos showing dogs killing cats.
 The smartphone data placed Bouquet at or near the scene of the cat attacks at virtually the same time.
 In Bouquet's kitchen a knife was obtained with the residue of cat's blood on the blade and Bouquet's DNA on the handle.

-The Sussex Police were able to obtain enough evidence to charge Bouquet with killing the nine cats by stabbing them with a knife; the deceased cats were named: Nancy, Ollie, Alan, Tommy, Cosmo, Hendrix, Hannah, Kyo and Gizmo.
-In addition, Bouquet injured another seven cats with knife stab wounds named: Wheatley, Alistair, Rigby, Gideon, Samson, Jasper and Maggie.
-These sixteen incidents occurred in Brighton, East Sussex, between October 2018 and June 2019.
+The Sussex Police were able to obtain enough evidence to charge Bouquet with killing the 9 cats by stabbing them with a knife; the deceased cats were named: Nancy, Ollie, Alan, Tommy, Cosmo, Hendrix, Hannah, Kyo and Gizmo.
+In addition, Bouquet injured another 7 cats with knife stab wounds named: Wheatley, Alistair, Rigby, Gideon, Samson, Jasper and Maggie.
+These 16 incidents occurred in Brighton, East Sussex, between October 2018 and June 2019.

-Authorities believe that Bouquet may have been responsible for over forty cat attacks in Brighton.
+Authorities believe that Bouquet may have been responsible for over 40 cat attacks in Brighton.

-The Sussex Police laid sixteen charges of criminal damage as the legislation under English law deems cats to be property.
+The Sussex Police laid 16 charges of criminal damage as the legislation under English law deems cats to be property.
 In addition, one charge of possession of a knife in a public place was laid.